Who we are

 Regular gatherings:

-The Choir: The choir meets Wednesday evenings at 6:30, for rehearsal and shares in worship Jan- May, and after the September long weekend to the end of December.
+The Choir: The choir meets Thursdays at 2:00 p.m. at either John Black or Immanuel depending on where worship will be held that week for rehearsal, and shares in worship Jan- May, and after the September long weekend to the end of December.

 Upcoming events